Threat Protection

 Advanced Malware Prevention (AMP)

-Advanced malware prevention (AMP) inspects HTTP file downloads through an MX Security Appliance and blocks or allows file downloads based on threat intelligence retrieved from the AMP cloud.
-For more information about AMP, please see this article.
+Advanced malware prevention (AMP) inspects HTTP file downloads through an MX security appliance and blocks or allows file downloads based on threat intelligence retrieved from the AMP cloud.
+For more information about AMP, see this article.

 You can enable AMP by setting the Mode option to Enabled in the Security & SD-WAN > Configure > Threat protection page.

-When traffic is filtered, the URL or ID and the action taken are logged in the Security Center.
+When traffic is filtered, the URL or ID and the action taken are logged under Security & SD-WAN > Monitor > Security center.

 Malware protection is powered by the Advanced Malware Protection engine in MX 12.20 and higher.
 Previous releases leverage Kaspersky Lab as the malware protection engine.